About Us

 What do you see God doing at the Ascent that is especially exciting to you?

 Emily and I chose Ascent among the many great churches in this area because of its emphasis on base camps.
 Living life in community is baked into Ascent’s DNA and we love it.
-We see the life transformations happening in base camps and know that eternality is being impacted.
+We see and hear the stories of life transformation happening in base camps and know that people are being impacted for eternity.

 Joel Gheen